 If someone does not qualify for Hijama for whatever reason, the next best thing that will have almost a similar effect to Hijama is Fasting.
-A lot of people will also add (getting enough sleep, exercise, drinking a lot of water, staying away from stress, healthy diet…etc.) While all of the above is true, the one thing that really stands out is fasting, including dry fasting.
-To qualify for Hijama, skin must be intact and in an aseptic condition.
+A lot of people will also add (getting enough sleep, exercising, drinking a lot of water, staying away from stress, healthy diet…etc.) While all of the above is true, the one thing that stands out is fasting, including dry fasting.
+To qualify for Hijama, the skin must be intact and in an aseptic condition.

 Who does not qualify for Hijama?

-• Individuals experiencing Hypo-tension (low blood pressure).
+• Individuals experiencing Hypotension (low blood pressure).

 • Individuals experiencing a fever.